Our Still

 The Column

-8 "Superaromators" trays refine and purify the alcohol in the column.
-It's a slow process.
-As it should be.
+Eight “superaromator“ trays refine and purify the alcohol in the column.

 The Whiskey

-The highly refined vapors are re-condensed back into a liquid and the whiskey is born.
-Only the "hearts" of the run meet our standards.
+The highly refined vapors are re-condensed into a liquid, and the whiskey is born.
+Only the “hearts” of the run meet our standards and are collected.

 Proofing

-After the whiskey is distilled it is proofed to 55% alcohol by volume with purified Cascade mountain water.
+After the whiskey is distilled, it’s proofed to 55% alcohol by volume with purified Cascade Mountain water.

 Maturation